 As described here, the Eurasian Gateway Language project equips believers to train and equip Christians in minority language groups to produce Scripture.
 In western Russia, “We have three individuals in the same town, and they’re concerned from several points of view,” Arne says.

 The team’s first concern is the buildup of the Russian military in their town.
 Russian authorities regularly target and pressure non-orthodox Christians and religious minorities.

 “The Russian military’s everywhere on that side of the border.”

 Western sanctions are second on the list of concerns.
 These sanctions will likely affect the team’s ability to procure life essentials.
-“As increasing levels of sanctions are placed on the Russian infrastructure, that’s going to impact the civilians,” Eric explains.
+“As increasing levels of sanctions are placed on the Russian infrastructure, that’s going to impact the civilians,” Arne explains.

 “They (Russian authorities) tried to discourage any male who was of fighting age from leaving the country.
-People from 18- up to 65 years old can get pulled into the army on a short-term notice to help in the war effort,” Eric says.
+People from 18- up to 65 years old can get pulled into the army on a short-term notice to help in the war effort,” Arne says.